turingschool/mod-0-curriculum/session1/index.md

   - Program (FE or BE)
   - Example: 🟡 Eric W (he/him, FE)
 * Sessions will be recorded and posted in Slack
 * No computer yet?
 Don't fret for today.
 If you don't have a mac, please reach out to me!
-(Eric Weissman/@ericweissman)
+(Eric Weissman | @ericweissman)

 ### Breakout Rooms